Vietnam national under-23 football team: 2024 AFC U-23 Asian Cup

+2026 AFC U-23 Asian Cup

+Vietnam took part in the 2026 qualifiers, being placed into Group C, reuniting with Yemen and Singapore, and also meeting Bangladesh.
+Under the leadership of new manager Kim Sang-sik, Vietnam started the qualifiers with a 2–0 win against Bangladesh, followed up by 1–0 wins against Singapore and Yemen to qualify for the 2026 AFC U-23 Asian Cup with three out of three wins.
+Unlike the previous two editions, Vietnam found themselves in a much more difficult group, being seeded in Group A with hosts Saudi Arabia, Jordan and debutants Kyrgyzstan.
+Vietnam begun their campaign with a surprising 2–0 win against Jordan as underdogs, before defeating Kyrgyzstan 2–1 in the second match.
+After that, Vietnam achieved an upset 1–0 victory against hosts Saudi Arabia, topping the group with all nine points acquired for the first time in history.
+After a perfect group stage performance, Vietnam met United Arab Emirates in the quarter-finals.
+Vietnam managed to overcome the United Arab Emirates 3–2 in extra-time, reaching the semi-finals for the second time ever.
+However, the team's ambitions for the historic title would come to an end as they suffered a 0–3 defeat to China in the semi-finals.
+Following the semi-final defeat, the "Golden Star Warriors" then met South Korea in the third-place match.
+After dragging the match to extra time with a thrilling 2–2 draw, Vietnam produced another astonishing victory as they defeated Korea 7–6 on penalties, finishing their 2026 campaign finishing at third place.
+This is the first time that Vietnam defeat South Korea in U23's level in history.
+Similarly to 2018, the squad was praised for its remarkable performance during the tournament.

 Asian Games

 2018 Asian Games

 In the 2018 Asian Games, Vietnam made another remarkable achievement under the guidance of coach Park as they qualified to the semi-finals for the first time in their history with a clean sheet.
 Drawn in Group D, the team beat Pakistan by 3–0, Nepal by 2–0, and former champion Japan by 1–0 to lead the group.
 In the second round, Vietnam then met Bahrain and defeated them by 1–0 before defeating Syria 1–0 in the quarter-finals in a match that went to overtime.
 At the semi-finals, Vietnam met the defending champion South Korea, led by their 2018 FIFA World Cup players such as pair strikers Son Heung-min, Hwang Hee-chan and their goalkeeper Jo Hyeon-woo, where they failed to continue their path to the finals after losing by 1–3.
 The team then met United Arab Emirates for the bronze medal match.
 The score remained 1–1 after extra time, and they ended up losing the penalty shoot-out 3–4.